 E-bike sales may get big push from Build Back Better Act

 Over the past decade, the U.S. has spent about $10 billion subsidizing the purchase of electric vehicles through tax credits.
 Not one penny of that, however, has gone to the world’s best-selling and fastest-growing form of electric vehicle—a dynamic people-mover more efficient than any Tesla or Nissan Leaf.
+I’m referring, of course, to the electric bicycle.

 Similar BikesFind More Bikes